 When bear #16 arrived at the zoo he was just reaching maturity and on the verge of becoming a breeding male in the wild.
 Renamed “Skoki,” this beautiful bear never had the chance to reproduce and his genetics are forever lost to the wild grizzly population.

 However, Skoki’s life still has meaning.
-For more than 15 years he has inspired zoo visitors with his awesome presence, big personality and sad story.
+For 20 years he has inspired zoo visitors with his awesome presence, big personality and sad story.
 His example is a sobering reminder of the devastating effects careless human actions can have on wildlife.
 Had Skoki not become acclimated to humans, had he not acquired a taste for human food, he might have stayed in the wild.

 As members of the Calgary Zoo you can share Skoki’s story with others and be Bear Aware to help all bears stay wild.
 Never feed a bear or leave garbage out for them to find.
 Never approach a bear and always give them lots of space so they can feed, travel and find mates.